The Feng Shui of Reviewing

 I find it best to open the review box as soon as I enter a story and write what comes to mind as I read along.
 You will probably find this sort of review more pleasant to write and more profitable to the writer than a hurried 'It was good but I didn't like the main character or the punctuation' sort of blurb after finishing a 4,000 word chapter.

-Do not keep commenting on the same type of mistake, for example: If they confused 'they're' and 'their', point this out the first time you come across it and then ignore all other misuses of 'they're' and 'their' even if you find twenty more instances of them (though warn the author that there is more than one confusion of the words).
+Still, try not to make your comments so dense that you overwhelm the writer receiving them.
+For example, do not keep commenting on the same type of mistake.
+If they confused 'they're' and 'their', point this out the first time you come across it and then ignore all other misuses of 'they're' and 'their' even if you find twenty more (though do warn the author that there is more than one confusion of the words).
 Also, give a one-sentence guideline after pointing out a grammar mistake.
 "I've noticed that you confuse 'they're' and 'their'.
 'They're' means that 'they are', and 'their' is a possessive, as in 'what belongs to them'."
 You could also offer an example of correct usage.

 If you notice a mistake in continuity, misuse of a word- 'shingles of neophyte' or 'an elk with a broken horn' - or a sentence that just doesn't sound right, point out each of them.
 Don't generalize and say 'I notice that you can't use basic color words' if the author says 'Jade and jasper hues of the forest' once.